-Verses 22-26 - The Condition of the Two Men in Eternity
+The Condition of the Two Men in Eternity (Vv.
+22-26)

-No burial or funeral happened for Lazarus at his death.
-It is likely that, if no one cared for him while he was alive, his death was no different.
+No burial or funeral took place for Lazarus at his death.
+It is likely that if no one cared for him while he was alive, his death was no different.
 Scripture speaks loudly in its silence on the subject.
-Contrast that with the rich man.
-We are told explicitly that he was buried.
+Contrast that with the rich man who was buried.
 It was probably a lavish ceremony with public mourning.
-Perhaps his body was given a place of honor among the tombs on the Mount of Olives in Jerusalem as only the rich could afford.

 The procession to his burial place would require a horde of professional mourners, hired for such an occasion as was customary at the time.
 Of course, the rich man couldn't care less as soon as he died.
-He was quite surprised to find himself in Hell.
-While living at the rich man's gate, it is likely that no one knew the name of Lazarus, but everybody knew the name of the rich man.
-At the other side of death's door, though, things are turned around; everybody knows the name of Lazarus.
-As for the rich man, no one has any idea of who he is, i.e., his name is not known, and all of a sudden he's a nobody.
-How sad it is that many who believe that death is annihilation will find themselves very conscious upon entering eternity through death's door.
+He was pretty surprised to find himself in Hell.
+While living at the rich man's gate, no one likely knew the name of Lazarus, but everybody knew the name of the rich man.
+At the other side of death's door, though, things are turned around; everybody knew the name of Lazarus.
+As for the rich man, his name is not known, and he's a nobody.
+How sad it is that many who believe death is annihilation will find themselves very conscious upon entering eternity through death's door.

 4) Some say that, when death comes, the real you, i.e., your spirit, will fall into a soul sleep where nothing is experienced at all, and one is not conscious.
-What things do you see in this passage that teach us differently?
+What do you see in this passage that teaches differently?

-One of the first things the rich man experiences is utter torment (Verse 23).
+One of the first things the rich man experiences is utter torment (v.
+23).
 The Greek word used is basanos, which means "going to the bottom, the lowest torture or torment."
-This Greek word is possibly used to describe what we talked about earlier, i.e., that in Hell there are different levels of suffering, and the deepest level of torment was what this man is experiencing (present tense, in that he is still there today).
+This Greek word is possibly used to describe what we talked about earlier, i.e., that there are different levels of suffering in Hell, and the deepest level of torment was what this man is experiencing (present tense, for he is still there today).
 His tongue was burning; he needed water to cool his tongue.
-Even though he does not have a body, he is experiencing the sense of touch and is in terrible pain.
+Even though he does not have a physical body, he is experiencing the sense of touch and is in terrible pain.
 He also has the sense of sight and recognition, for he saw Lazarus across a vast chasm and Abraham by his side.
-How painful to see Paradise and yet know that it is too late and that he will never experience one moment there.
+How painful to see paradise and yet know it is too late, and he will never experience one moment there.

-Later at the Great White Throne Judgment, found in Revelation 20:11-15, we read that death, and Hades is thrown into the Lake of Fire, where there will be eternal darkness.
+Later at the Great White Throne Judgment, found in Revelation 20:11-15, we read that death, and Hades will be thrown into the Lake of Fire, where there will be eternal darkness.
 From that point onward, the ex-rich man will no longer be able to see anything.
 He has the sense of speech; he calls to Abraham and communicates his pain.
-It seems that there is no change in his attitude toward Lazarus, for he still thinks that he can command Lazarus to get water for him and also to visit his brothers.
+It seems there is no change in his attitude toward Lazarus, for he still thinks he can command Lazarus to get water for him and visit his brothers (v.
+24).
 His appeal to Abraham is somewhat manipulative.
-He calls him Father Abraham, intimating that he is in relationship to Abraham due to his being born into a nation of faith in God.
+He calls him Father Abraham, intimating that he is in a relationship to Abraham due to being born into a nation of faith in God.
 How deceived he was!
-How similar to many born into a Christian country today.
-Many people call themselves Christian, yet not all of them are in a relationship with God through Christ.
+Like those born into a Christian country that call themselves Christian yet are not in a relationship with God through Christ.
 The sense of hearing is also still with him; he can hear Abraham talking with him.